 What age to move into a retirement community?

 Generally, the minimum age to move into a retirement village or retirement community is 55 years old.
 At RetireAustralia, the entry age of residents across our retirement villages varies, but on average, residents tend to be in their seventies when they move into a retirement village.
 The age of residents in a retirement village can be broad depending on their motivations for moving.
-There are residents as young as 55, while other residents are still going strong at 100.

 What do retirement communities cost?